chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 where v_auto is the current velocity of the autonomous car at time step t. a_t is the acceleration at time step t.
-1 / 10 is due the fact that simulation runs at 10 hz.
+The constant 1 / 10 is due the fact that simulation runs at 10 hz. v_t is bounded within [-5,5], i.e.,
+-5 <= v_t <= 5.

 4. The acceleration you can apply to the autonomous car is a real number between [-10, 10].